John Edward Robinson: Murders

-Arrest and conviction
+Arrest, trial and conviction

 Over time, Robinson became increasingly careless, and his ability to avoid detection declined.
 By 1999, he had attracted the attention of authorities in Kansas and Missouri as his name frequently came up in missing person investigations.
 He was arrested in June 2000 at his farm near La Cygne, Kansas, after a woman filed a sexual battery complaint against him and another charged him with stealing her sex toys.
 The theft charge finally gave investigators the probable cause they needed to obtain search warrants.

 On the farm, a task force found the decaying bodies of two women, later identified as Lewicka and Trouten, in two 85 lb chemical drums.
 Across the state line in Missouri, investigators searched a storage facility where Robinson rented two garages.
 They found three similar chemical drums containing corpses subsequently identified as Bonner, Faith, and Faith's daughter.
 All five women were killed in the same way, by one or more blows to the head with a blunt instrument.

 In 2002, Robinson stood trial in Kansas for the murders of Trouten, Lewicka, and Stasi along with multiple lesser charges.
 After the longest criminal trial in Kansas history, he was convicted on all counts.
 Robinson received 2 death sentences for the murders of Trouten and Lewicka, and life imprisonment for Stasi's murder because she was killed before Kansas reinstated the death penalty.
 He received a 5-to-20-year prison sentence for interfering with the parental custody of Stasi's baby, 20 years for kidnapping Trouten, and seven months for theft.